Who are Medical Laboratory Professionals?

 The Ascending Professionals Forum (APF) (formerly the New Professionals and New Members Forum (NPNMF) addresses the needs of New Professionals and New Members while preparing participants for future roles in leadership.

 Travel grants for Students, New Professionals, and New Members allow those who are just now starting out in their careers to have the means to attend and participate in ASCLS National Meetings and ASCLS Legislative Symposium who otherwise might not be able to be involved.

 Can I have a Tax Receipt for a tax write off?

-Unfortunately no, ASCLS is a nonprofit organization so we are unable to offer this.
+Unfortunately no, ASCLS is a not-for-profit organization so we are unable to offer this.

 What if I just want to donate without registering?

-Donations are always appreciated and will benefit the ASCLS Student Forum and New Professionals New Members Forum Travel Grants which allow more students, new professionals and professionals new to ASCLS to get involved by attending Legislative Symposium held in March in Washington, DC or the ASCLS Annual Meeting held in late July/early August.
+Donations are always appreciated and will benefit the ASCLS Developing Professionals Forum and the Ascending Professionals Forum Travel Grants which allow more students, new professionals and professionals new to ASCLS to get involved by attending Legislative Symposium held in March in Washington, DC or the ASCLS Annual Meeting held in June.

 To make a donation please click the PayPal button below:

 I don’t live in the United States, can I still participate?

 You may participate, but you will be charged additional shipping costs on your race packet.
 Please email us BEFORE you sign up so that we may ensure that delivery is possible and give you an estimate of the shipping costs.